Shutdown bites economy, U.S. Coast Guard as Washington talks stall

 Trump invited a bipartisan group of members of Congress for lunch to discuss the standoff but the White House said Democrats turned down the invitation.
 Nine House Republicans - none of whom are involved in party leadership - attended the private lunch.

-House Democratic leaders said they did not tell members to boycott Trump’s lunch but had pressed those invited to consider whether the talks would be productive or be a photo-op for Trump.
+House Democratic leaders said they did not tell members to boycott Trump’s lunch but had pressed those invited to consider whether the talks would be merely a photo-op for Trump.

-“We are unified,” House Majority Leader Steny Hoyer told reporters on Tuesday morning.

 Senator Joe Manchin, a Democratic member of the group, said “anything can be part of the negotiations.”